-Although lawmakers in the United States are currently debating the use of cannabis and related products, the plant’s medicinal uses aren’t a new discovery.
+Although lawmakers in the United States are currently debating the merits of cannabis and related products, the plant’s medicinal uses aren’t a new discovery.

 If you’re new to CBD oil, you should start with the smallest dosage possible.
 You can gradually work your way up to the full recommended dose.
 This will allow your body to get used to the oil and reduce your risk of side effects.

-Overall, the side effects of CBD oil are minimal.
-This is one of the main reasons why people are opting out of over-the-counter or addictive prescription pain medications for migraines and are instead considering this oil for pain management.
-Still, drowsiness and upset stomach are possible.
+Overall, studies show that the side effects of CBD and CBD oil are minimal.
+This is one of the main reasons why people are opting out of over-the-counter (OTC) or addictive prescription pain medications.

 Your risk for side effects may depend on the way you use the CBD oil.
-Vaping it, for example, may cause lung irritation.
-This can lead to chronic cough, wheezing, and breathing difficulties.
-If you have asthma or any other type of lung disease, your doctor may advise against vaping CBD oil.
+For example, vaping may cause lung irritation.
+This can lead to:

-CBD oil doesn’t have psychoactive properties.
-Even if you select a combination product, the CBD counteracts the effects of THC, according to Project CBD.
+CBD without THC doesn’t have psychoactive properties.
+Even if you select a combination product, the CBD often counteracts the effects of THC, according to the nonprofit Project CBD.
 This is one of the many reasons you might select CBD oil over medical marijuana.

-Due to the psychoactive components of traditional marijuana, cannabis remains widely outlawed in the United States.
-However, in recent years some states have voted to approve cannabis for medical use only.
-Others have legalized cannabis entirely.
+Due to the psychoactive components of traditional marijuana, cannabis remains outlawed in some parts of the United States.

-However, if your state has legalized cannabis for medicinal use only, then you’ll need to apply for a marijuana card through your doctor.
-This license is required for the consumption of any form of cannabis, including CBD oil.
+However, if your state has legalized cannabis for medicinal use only, you’ll need to apply for a marijuana card through your doctor before purchasing CBD products.
+This license is required for the consumption of all forms of cannabis, including CBD.

 In some states, all forms of cannabis are illegal.
-Federally, cannabis is still classified as a dangerous and illegal drug.
+Federally, cannabis is still classified as a dangerous and illicit drug.

-It’s important to be aware of the laws in your state.
+It’s important to be aware of the laws in your state and any other states you may visit.
 If cannabis-related products are illegal — or if they require a medical license that you don’t have — you may be subject to a penalty for possession.

-More research is needed before CBD oil is considered a conventional treatment option for migraines, but it’s worth talking to your doctor if you’re interested.
-They can help advise you on the proper dosage, as well as any legal requirements.
+More research is needed before CBD oil can become a conventional treatment option for migraine, but it’s worth talking to your doctor if you’re interested.
+They can advise you on the proper dosage as well as any legal requirements.